aau-claaudia/hpc/docs/terms-and-conditions.md

     If you are in need of larger research project solutions, production virtual machines, or long term storage, please submit a request [CLAAUDIA support team](https://serviceportal.aau.dk/serviceportal?id=emp_taxonomy_topic&topic_id=82a253e8838fc21053711d447daad328).

 ## 1. Access and Responsibility
-The use of HPC RESOURCES requires that you are either a student at, or employed at AAU.
+The use of HPC RESOURCES requires that you are employed at AAU.
 You are responsible for any actions taken on these systems including the responsibility for ensuring that access is restricted to the appropriate individuals.
 Users are responsible for ensuring that their activities align with the guidelines and best practices outlined in the respective documentation of each platform.

 Only users authorized via the CLAAUDIA application form may have administrative access to the applied resources.